CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

  **Trap.** Dusty plaster and rubble in front of the door leading to area 8 conceal a copper tripwire connected to linchpins hidden in the ruined ceiling.
 Detecting the tripwire requires a passive Wisdom (Perception) score of at least 20, or a successful DC 10 Perception Skill Check when actively searching for traps in the area.
 Once spotted, the tripwire can be easily avoided and disarmed (no ability check required).

 Anyone who steps over or through the rubble without avoiding the tripwire will trigger a cave-in of wooden beams and heavy stones.
 (The area of the collapse is marked on the map.)
-Any creature within the area when the trap triggers must succeed on a DC 10 Dexterity saving throw or take 3d6 bludgeoning damage from falling debris (half damage on a successful save).
+Any creature within the area when the trap triggers must succeed on a DC 10 Acrobatics Skill Check or take 3d6 bludgeoning damage from falling debris (half damage on a successful save).
 The noise from the collapse puts the monsters in areas 3, 7, 8, and 9 on high alert.

  **Awarding Skill & Destiny Points.** Divide 100 XP equally among the characters if the party detects or survives the trap.